Education in Croatia: Higher education

-The distinction between the programs taught at universities and polytechnics used to be the length of studies and the final classification of the students - but this line is being blurred by the implementation of the Bologna process.
+The distinction between the programs taught at universities and polytechnics used to be the length of studies and the final classification of the students.
+However, this line is being blurred by the implementation of the Bologna process.
 Previously, the veleučilište approximately matched the German concept of Fachhochschule.

-People who previously completed a veleučilište were classified as having "higher expertise" (viša stručna sprema or VŠS).
-People who previously completed a sveučilište were classified as having "high expertise" (visoka stručna sprema or VSS).
-It was also possible to enroll in post-graduate studies and earn the distinctions of magistar and also doktor znanosti (PhD).
+People who previously completed a veleučilište were classified as having higher expertise (viša stručna sprema or VŠS).
+People who previously completed a sveučilište were classified as having high expertise (visoka stručna sprema or VSS).
+It was also possible to enroll in post-graduate studies and earn the distinctions of magistar and doktor znanosti (PhD).
 The 2003 changes to higher education legislation, which introduced the Bologna process in Croatia, abolished the terms "higher" and "high" expertise.

 Since the Bologna process, the levels of expertise are: